Landscaping - Loaders

 - Turn off the engine before attempting any repairs or adjustments.

-- Lower the bucket and set the parking brakes before getting off the seat.
+- Lower the bucket and set the parking brake before getting off the seat.
+Apply wheel chocks, if applicable.

-- If the equipment is going to be left unattended for some time, remove the ignition key.
+- If the equipment is going to be left unattended, remove the ignition key and turn off the master switch, if available.

 - When checking for leaks in the hydraulic system, use a piece of paper or cardboard - never use your hands since oil from a pin-hole leak under high pressure can penetrate the skin.
 If this does happen, get immediate medical attention.